-During the on-site visit, it was stated that an auditor who reported a concern to the supervisor without the above-mentioned conditions being met, would be in breach of their confidentiality obligation towards the insurer.
-In contrast to this, Article 72 (1) Solvency II Directive provides that disclosure made to supervisors by auditors in good faith "shall not constitute a breach of any restriction on disclosure of information imposed by contract [...] and shall not involve such persons in liability of any kind."

-B) Financial reporting to the JFSA does not include loss triangles consistent with that required under Solvency II, beyond those provided by provisions relating to public disclosure.
-These are discussed hereunder.

-- 191. Article 59-2 (iii) (e) IBA Ordinance requires that Japanese non-life insurers disclose run-off triangles.
+- A) As noted in par 155 and 158, the reporting duties of auditors to JFSA could be further enhanced.
+In addition there is a concern that the auditor's ability to report to the JFSA may conflict with their duties of confidentiality.
+In contrast to this, Article 72 (1) Solvency II Directive provides that disclosure made to supervisors by auditors in good faith "shall not constitute a breach of any restriction on disclosure of information imposed by contract [...] and shall not involve such persons in liability of any kind." - B) Financial reporting to the JFSA does not include loss triangles consistent with that required under Solvency II, beyond those provided by provisions relating to public disclosure.
+These are discussed hereunder. - 192.
+Article 59-2 (iii) (e) IBA Ordinance requires that Japanese non-life insurers disclose run-off triangles.
 During the on-site visit, the JFSA stated that the disclosure obligation related to the three following Lines of Business (LoBs): Automobile, Accident, Damage compensation.
-These three LoBs may thus be regarded as not granular enough (for example they do not differentiate between motor vehicle liability and damage to motor vehicles) and not inclusive enough (it does not cover long-tail business or non-proportional accepted reinsurance). - 192.
-From 2010 on, the disclosure will cover the claims incurred during the past five years.
-This period could be regarded as too short, in the event that these triangles covered long-tail business. - 193.
+These three LoBs may thus be regarded as not granular enough (for example they do not differentiate between motor vehicle liability and damage to motor vehicles) and not inclusive enough (it does not cover long-tail business or non-proportional accepted reinsurance). - 193.
+From 2010 on, the disclosure will cover the claims incurred during the past five years 10.
+This period could be regarded as too short, in the event that these triangles covered long-tail business. - 194.
 During the on-site visit, the JFSA stated that long-tail business or accepted reinsurance was not significant in Japan; it thus was not felt necessary to provide reporting requirements covering this type of business.
-However, we note that this is the current state in the context of equivalence, it is possible that the materiality of such business may increase. - 194.
-Loss triangles, which are mentioned under IAIS developments, or equivalent items enabling the supervisor to assess the prudence of TPs will be an item required to be reported under Solvency II.
+However, we note that this is the current state in the context of equivalence, it is possible that the materiality of such business may increase. - 195.
+Loss triangles, which are mentioned under IAIS developments11, or equivalent items enabling the supervisor to assess the prudence of TPs will be an item required to be reported under Solvency II.
 Their future use by the JFSA may require a larger staff pool with actuarial expertise.